Latest Illinois Legal Betting Updates

 If you choose to not bet at the state’s legal physical casinos and prefer to bet from your phone, online sportsbooks are the way to go.
 When selecting an online sportsbook we focus on a few specific criteria that we feel are most important.

-First, you want to look for a sportsbook that is available to use in your state, as some have restrictions.
+First, you want to look for a sportsbook with a sports betting app that is available to use in your state, as some have restrictions.
 Second, ensure your sportsbook accepts your preferred deposit option.
 Some sportsbooks only accept prepaid credit cards or Bitcoin, so having that information before you sign up can be important.

 If you’re planning to bet frequently you want to ensure you look at the bonuses, as they can pad your bankroll and help you win more money overall.
 Our sportsbook reviews are detailed and provide all of this information to help you select an online sportsbook that’s right for you.